 It’s a chance to dream bigger and bolder, and learn from a community of mentors, experts, and peers that can help fellows make an impact faster.

-The program is designed for emerging entrepreneurs and social entrepreneurs in the apparel industry who are passionate about doing the right thing for people and the planet.
+Fellows are passionate about doing the right thing for people and the planet.

 Founder and executive director of The Colours of Nature, is designing and building an extension of the company’s natural indigo fermentation dyeing facility that will enable water reductions in fiber dyeing at scale.